model-checking/kani/rfc/src/rfcs/0004-loop-contract-synthesis.md

 ## User Impact
-Currently Kani does not support proving correctness (i.e. assertions never fail) on programs with unbounded control flow (e.g. loops with dynamic bounds).
+Currently Kani does not support verification on programs with unbounded control flow (e.g. loops with dynamic bounds).
 Kani unrolls all unbounded loops until a global threshold (unwinding number) specified by the user and then verifies this unrolled program, which limits the set of programs it can verify.

 A new Kani flag `--synthesize-loop-contracts` will be created that can be used to enable the goto-level loop-contract synthesizer `goto-synthesizer`.
-The idea of [loop contracts](https://arxiv.org/pdf/2010.05812.pdf) is, instead of unwinding loops, we abstracts those loops as non-loop structures that can cover arbitrary iterations of the loops.
+The idea of [loop contracts](https://arxiv.org/pdf/2010.05812.pdf) is, instead of unwinding loops, we abstract those loops as non-loop structures that can cover arbitrary iterations of the loops.
 The loop contract synthesizer, when enabled, will attempt to synthesize loop contracts for all loops.
 CBMC can then apply the synthesized loop contracts and verify the program without unwinding any loop.
 So, the synthesizer will help to verify the programs that require Kani to unwind loops for a very large number of times to cover all iterations.

-For example, the number of executed iterations of the loop in the following harness is dynamically bounded by an unbounded variable `y`.
+For example, the number of executed iterations of the loop in the following harness is dynamically bounded by an unbounded variable `y` [^1].
-Only an unwinding value of `i32::MAX` can guarantee to cover all iteration of the loop, and hence satisfies the unwinding assertions.
+Only an unwinding value of `i32::MAX` can guarantee to cover all iterations of the loop, and hence satisfy the unwinding assertions.
-Unwinding the loop `i32::MAX` number of time will result in a too large goto program to be verified by CBMC.
+Unwinding the loop an `i32::MAX` number of times will result in a too large goto program to be verified by CBMC.
 ```rust
 #[kani::proof]
 fn main() {